ardugnome/N1MM_ESP32_UDP/readme.md

 Inside WiCS-4.py replace the "SSID" and "pass" with your own WiFi credentials.

+If you have the OLED attached run i2c_scan.py to make sure your display's address is 03c.
+Make any adjustments to the antenna names as desired and run WiCS-4.py

 When finished testing, rename the WiCS-4.py file to main.py to start at boot.

 Features: